 Tomato & Basil Sauce

 - In a large deep fry pan, bring the olive oil to heat.
-Turn the heat down immediately, add the garlic and cook for 2 - 3 minutes or until the garlic is fragrant and soft.
-Stir the garlic quite often to ensure it does not burn.
+Turn the heat down immediately, add the garlic and cook for 2 - 3 minutes or until the garlic is slightly brown.

-- In the same pan, combine the tinned tomatoes, water, a pinch of salt and pepper and ¾ of the basil.
-Bring to the boil then turn the heat all the way down and leave to simmer for 30 - 40 minutes.
+- In the same pan, combine the tinned tomatoes, fresh tomatoes, water, a pinch of salt and pepper and ¾ of the basil.
+Bring to the boil then turn the heat all the way down and leave to simmer for 30 minutes.
+Remove the garlic from the pan, smash with the back of a spoon and place back into the sauce.
 Depending on the tinned tomatoes you are using, your sauce may need a little sweetness.
-Keep tasting your sauce as it cooks and add more salt or pepper if needed.
+Keep tasting your sauce as it cooks and add more salt, pepper or sugar if needed.

 These are the best meatballs I have ever made.
 The depth of flavor from the three meats and the parsley breadcrumbs were fantastic!
 This is now my go to recipe!!